 Sprint’s distribution strategy

-The biggest problem that Sprint (S), the fourth-largest wireless service provider in the United States (SPY), currently faces is building its brand and value proposition and improving consumer perception.
-As a result, marketing and distribution improvements remain a long-term objective for the company.
+The biggest challenge that Sprint (S), the fourth-largest wireless carrier in the United States (SPY), currently faces is to build its brand and value proposition, as well as to improve consumer perception.
+So, Sprint considers the improvement of its marketing and distribution efforts a long-term objective.

 Sprint’s revenue trend

-Sprint’s management believes that the expansion of its distribution footprint could help attract new subscribers and boost the company’s total revenue.
-In fiscal 2Q17 (the quarter ended September 2017), Sprint reported total net operating revenue of $7.9 billion compared to $8.2 billion in fiscal 2Q16.
-Sprint’s top line growth could depend largely on its ability to take market share from other major US wireless service providers such as Verizon (VZ), AT&T (T), and T-Mobile (TMUS).
+According to Sprint, expansion of its distribution could help attract new subscribers as well as boost the company’s total revenues.
+In fiscal 2Q17,[1. fiscal 2Q17 ended September 2017] Sprint reported total net operating revenues of ~$7.9 billion, compared to ~$8.2 billion in fiscal 2Q16.

-Let’s take a look at the total revenue growth of the other major US wireless service providers in 3Q17.
-AT&T’s total revenue fell ~3.0% YoY (year-over-year) to $39.7 billion, whereas T-Mobile’s total revenue rose ~7.7% YoY to $10.0 billion.
-Meanwhile, Verizon’s total revenue rose ~2.5% YoY to $31.7 billion during the same quarter.
+Let’s take a look at the growth in total revenues of the other major US wireless carriers in 3Q17.
+AT&T’s total revenues fell ~3.0% YoY (year-over-year) to reach $39.7 billion, whereas T-Mobile’s total revenues rose ~7.7% YoY to reach $10.0 billion.
+Verizon’s total revenues rose ~2.5% YoY to reach $31.7 billion during the quarter.